mschneider82/sharecmd/README.md

 It uploads all files to /Apps/sharecmd (folder auto generated)

 ## Googledrive:
 It uploads all files to /sharecmd (folder auto generated)

+## Opendrive
+It uploads all files to /sharecmd (folder auto generated)

 ## Seafile: